Ayahuasca EN

 Every person has gone through a profound experience to some degree.
 Perhaps you personally have not had such an experience, but you carry it with you from family lines.

-Ultimately, you cannot escape from confronting your painful emotions and themes that include shame and guilt.
+Ultimately, you cannot escape from confronting your painful emotions and themes, includes the shame and guilt which we all carry.

 History Ayahuasca